Transferee Using Military PCS Orders

 • Do you reside on base?
 No

-• Example 3: PCS stationed to state A, lives off base in state B
+Scenario 3: Buyer stationed in state A, lives off base in state B

 If the transferee is a member of the Armed Forces on active duty and is acquiring a firearm in a state where his/her permanent duty station is located, but resides in a different state, the transferee must list both his/her permanent duty station address and his/her residence address.